aawaheed/magic/backend/files/misc/common-startup-files/default.md

 * name - Mandatory filename.
 Must be relative within the module.
 * content - Mandatory text content for file.

-**IMPORTANT** - ALWAYS create a declarative and intentional multi line file level comment explaining the code BEFORE saving the code when you are saving or updating Hyperlambda files.
+**IMPORTANT** - ALWAYS create a declarative multi line file level comment explaining the code BEFORE saving the code when you are saving or updating Hyperlambda files.

 ### Delete module file